Studying the lives of saints inspires us along our spiritual journey. We learn about the possibilities of our own achievements through their examples.

 - They are so exalted and special, we could never achieve their state, or

-- They were human beings, like us, and as fellow human beings, we too can experience a life of unbroken happiness.
+- They were human beings, like us, and as fellow human beings, we too can experience a life of peace and happiness.

 Obstacles to Understanding

 One of the biggest obstacles on the spiritual path is the belief that we can’t achieve a state of saintliness.
 That belief holds us back.
 It drains our inspiration and motivation.
 Like any effective obstacle, it impedes our progress.
 But this is an obstacle that is within our power to remove.

 The Importance of Faith in Our Potential

 We must have faith that Self-realization is possible for us.
 Studying the lives of saints helps us develop that faith.
 It’s the saints’ inner holiness that we want to achieve—perfect peace, joy, and love.
 As spiritual aspirants, we must believe in our potential—that we can achieve spiritual enlightenment—in this body and in this lifetime.

 This quote, published by a wise and successful businessman is appropriate:

 “Whatever the mind can conceive and believe, it can achieve.” ― Napoleon Hill, Think and Grow Rich

 Another obstacle on the spiritual path is the notion of miracles or special powers.